Who Am I?

 I created this site to act primarily as a personal journal and to keep old friends and family abreast of my doings.
 Please feel free to use any of the information contained herein however I ask permission be requested before any of my photographs are used.

-I am currently working on my doctorate at the University of Colorado's department of Astrophysical and Planetary Sciences (APS).
+I am currently working on my doctorate at the University of Colorado department of Astrophysical and Planetary Sciences (APS).
 My first area of research was in Solar physics but I soon found the data analysis I was involved in not to be to my liking and left that research group.
 I now study magnetized accretion disks and the radiation associated with Gamma Ray Burst afterglows.
 This is a much better fit as I am now back to doing analytic calculations and computer simulations and quite enjoy the work.
-My life is pretty much focused around my wife, my pets, my love of wild animals and nature, learning, astronomy, mountain, rock, snow, and ice climbing, my graduate work

 I have a variety of hobbies and interests including but not limited to: Mountain Climbing, Ice Climbing, Rock Climbing, Snow Climbing, Nature Education, Hiking, Backpacking, Photography, Motorcycles, Movies, Reading, Playing the Violin, Learning Spanish, Cats, Macaws, and Skiing.
 As of May 2008 Jen and I also became PADI dive certified .